sfigg/commercialization-public/docset/manufacture/desktop/available-language-packs-for-windows.md

 ### <span id="Language_Interface_Packs__LIPs_"></span><span id="language_interface_packs__lips_"></span><span id="LANGUAGE_INTERFACE_PACKS__LIPS_"></span>Language Interface Packs (LIPs)

-Except where noted, the following LIPs are available for Windows 10, Windows Server 2016 Technical Preview, and Windows Server 2012 R2.
+Except where noted, the following LIPs are available for Windows 10.
+For Windows Server, options to change keyboard and regional settings such as currency, time zones, and time/date format are available but LIPs are not available.
 For more information, see [Language packs](https://support.microsoft.com/help/14236/language-packs#lptabs=win10).